 There is a revolution going on in green building.
 It's being fought in the states and in Congress, as the green building industry tries to minimize the use of plastics made from toxic materials, fossil fuels, and flame retardants, and the giant chemical industry and its plastic empire loyalists fight to defend their plastic turf.
 In honor of the day, Ken Levenson rewrites the Declaration of Independence with 14 oppressions.
 More in TreeHugger

 1776-2012: Main sources of energy in the U.S. since the first Independence DayEIA/Public Domain

 Birthdays are a good time to look back and reflect on the road traveled thus far.
 On July 4th, the U.S. is celebrating one more year, so why not look back at how the country's energy usage has evolved over time?
 On the graph above, based on data compiled by the U.S. Energy Information Administration, you can clearly see all the major trends of the past 2+ centuries.
 More in TreeHugger

 May We Look Back on San Diego's Mighty Firework Fail with Wonder

-Finally, instead of doing the usual complaining about fireworks (I did that already this year) we look again at the great fireworks fail of 2012, where all of San Diego's fireworks went off at once due to a computer glitch.
-It's pretty spectacular.
+Finally, instead of doing the usual complaining about fireworks (I did that already this year,) we look again at the great fireworks fail of 2012, where all of San Diego's fireworks went off at once due to a computer glitch.
+It was pretty spectacular.
 Brian wrote: